 The Early Years Specialism is for you, if you are particularly interested in early learning and child development.
 The Early Years (EY) is a unique phase of education which involves framing first hand learning opportunities both inside and outdoors in relation the curriculum and children’s prior experiences.
 Your sessions will enable you to become familiar with the requirements and expectations of both the Early Years phase and Key Stage 1.
 This is the time when children develop a curiosity to learn more, including engaging with reading, applying their mathematical knowledge and making sense of how the world works.
 We will enable you to lead learning so that you can improve outcomes for children.

-We work closely with several Teaching School Alliances and clusters of School Direct schools.
+We work closely with several clusters of schools.
 You will be able to benefit from placements in two of these settings; each providing a contrasting experience.
 Whilst on placement we will support you in offering your pupils an appropriately high quality curriculum, one that both engages and excites them.

 If you are on our Early Years specialism or our SEND pathway then your first placement will be in an EY or SEND environment and your second placement will be in a mainstream primary school.